parthpatoliya97/Amazon_data_analysis_SQL/README.md

 ### ER Diagram :-
 ![ER_Diagram](https://github.com/parthpatoliya97/Amazon_data_analysis_SQL/blob/main/ER-Diagram.png?raw=true)

--This project analyzes Amazon sales data from 2021 to 2024 to extract valuable business insights.
+- This project analyzes Amazon sales data from 2021 to 2024 to extract valuable business insights.
 The aim of this project is to showcase end-to-end SQL skills — from database design and querying, to advanced concepts like window functions, stored procedures, and CTEs.

 - The project uses sample data generated with Python’s Faker library to simulate real-world Amazon transactions.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-#### Tech Stack :-
+### Tech Stack :-

 - Database: MySQL